bifrost-finance/bifrost/docs/eos/README.md

 Bifrost side:

-There're two Bifrost nodes that you start in previous steps, here you need add EOS node address info and EOS secret key to both running Bifrost nodes by tool **subkey**.
+There're two Bifrost nodes that you start in previous steps, here you need to add EOS node address info and EOS secret key to both running Bifrost nodes by tool **subkey**.

 Execute the script.
 This script will add necessary data to alice node and bob node.